-Figure 7: Comparison with existing algorithms.
+Fig. 7.
+Comparison with existing algorithms.

-Mesh produces a dominating set that is about 20% larger than Tree in sparse networks, and about 80% larger in dense networks.
+Fig. 7a shows the performance of these algorithms when vertex id's are used as priority values.
+In MCDS, the size of the connected dominating set is about 30 percent of the network size in sparse (d = 6) networks, and 7 percent in dense (d = 30) networks.
+This performance is much better than other algorithms.
+Tree has a performance of 50 percent in sparse networks and 12 percent in dense networks.
+Mesh produces a dominating set that is about 20 percent larger than Tree in sparse networks, and about 80 percent larger in dense networks.
 The performance of the restricted Rule k is about the average of those of Mesh and Tree.
 That is, a pure localized algorithm, the restricted Rule k, is actually more efficient than a cluster-based algorithm when vertex id's are used as priority values.
-Another pure localized algorithm, Span, is also better than Mesh, but is not as good as the restricted Rule k, which implies that the restricted Rule k performs better than non-restricted Rules 1 and 2.
+Another pure localized algorithm, Span, is also better than Mesh, but is not as good as the restricted Rule k, which implies that the restricted Rule kperforms better than nonrestricted Rules 1 and 2.

-The lower half of Figure 7 shows scenarios when vertex degrees serve as priority values.
+Fig. 7b shows scenarios when vertex degrees serve as priority values.
 In sparse networks, the performances of Tree, Span, Rule k, and Mesh are still very close, as in the upper row.
 The only difference is that Span is slightly better than the restricted Rule k this time.
 The strength of Rule k is its ability to cover a large neighbor set with more than two high priority vertices, which is not very helpful in a sparse network.
 On the other hand, Span may take advantage of the 3-hop topology information collected at each host.
 In dense networks, the restricted Rule k performs better than Span, but occasionally worse than Mesh.
-However, the difference is very small (< 10%).
-Tree performs much better (40% difference) than these three algorithms in dense networks.
+However, the difference is very small (< 10 percent).
+Tree performs much better (40 percent difference) than these three algorithms in dense networks.
 This result is not surprising, as the corresponding connected dominating sets are constructed via network-wide coordination.

-The second group of simulations compares performances of different dominant pruning rules, including the restricted Rule 1, the combination of restricted Rules 1 and 2, the restricted Rule k, Rule k based on 2-hop and 3-hop information, and the non-restricted Rule k.
+The second group of simulations compares performances of different dominant pruning rules, including the restricted Rule 1, the combination of restricted Rules 1 and 2, the restricted Rule k, Rule k based on 2-hop and 3-hop information, and the nonrestricted Rule k.
 The restricted Rule k is guaranteed to outperform restricted Rules 1 and 2; the question is how much and under which circumstances Rule k will outperform Rules 1 and 2 significantly.
 Applying Rule k based on more than 2-hop information will also enhance its pruning performance.
 In the extreme case, testing Rule k with global information has the highest performance.
 However, collecting more than 2-hop information is also very expensive and, therefore, should be justified by its contribution to the overall performance.